 Step 1: Hard Disk Examination & Diagnosis

-Stellar® RAID data expert team performed an online examination of the RAID Z hard disk drives.
+Stellar® RAID data expert team performed an online examination of the RAID Z hard disk drives for Raid Z Recovery.
 To facilitate the online analysis, the Stellar data recovery technician emailed a secure remote access application link to the client organization to map the client system with Stellar’s server.
 The client accessed the link through its computer to establish the remote connection.

 After analyzing the four RAID HDDs, the team found that the hard drives’ health was up to mark, but there was corruption in the ZFS storage pool volume with broken inode links.